korospace/mysql-cheatsheet/2-sql-crud/README.md

     | 29000 |

 * div
-    <br />The DIV function is used for integer division.
+    ### The DIV function is used for integer division.
     ```sh
     SELECT price          AS 'without div',
            price div 1000 AS 'with div'